sparksh1ne/stXrfish/README.md

 ## how to install
 after downloading the release/pre-release, unzip it to a convenient location and inside the unzipped folder, run the `launch.sh` file with **superuser rights**.

+## troubleshooting
+* `java.nio.file.AccessDeniedException: /etc/environment` - run the `launch.sh` file with superuser rights.
+* `java.net.SocketTimeoutException: Connect timed out` and similar - if the program output a bad proxy along with this exception, then this means that sending a verification request simply exceeded the waiting time, and did not return a response of 200, you can ignore this.